ASVAB Practice Test Free

 An OBD-II scanner can be plugged into a vehicle's OBD-II port to read diagnostic codes, explaining the "check engine" light.

-Auto and Shop questions require broad knowledge in both fields – which on the one hand, can be considered pretty basic but on the other, requires a lot of studying and practice.
-With 11 questions in 7 (Auto) and 6 (Shop) minutes (CAT-ASVAB) and 25 questions in 11 minutes (P&P ASVAB) you must be able to decide over each question quickly.
-While there are few calculations, questions can be tricky and require that you don't dwell too much on each question and be able to perform calculative guesses if required.
+Auto and Shop questions require broad knowledge in both fields – which on the one hand, can be considered basic but, on the other, requires a lot of studying and practice.
+While there are few calculations, questions can be tricky and require you not to dwell too much on each question and be able to perform calculative guesses if required.
 You can find many Auto and Shop questions with explanations in our All-Inclusive ASVAB PrepPack.

 The final section remaining on the ASVAB is Assembling Objects.
 The section is more like the first four sections – in the term that it does not test specific knowledge but abilities and skills.
 Visualizing and working with images and figures will require thorough yet quick work.
 Let's continue.